codetree4u/KaseiCoinFungibleToken/README.md

 # KaseiCoinFungibleToken

 ## Overview
-Creating a fungible ERC-20 token that is ready to be deployed for crowdsale.
-KaseiCoin.sol file initializes with the ERC20, ERC20Detailed, ERC20Mintable libraries from OpenZepplin.
-The KaseiCoinCrowdsale contract sets the paramaters for the crowdsale, and the KaseiCoinCrowdsale deployer allows the crowdsale to be deployed on the blockchain.
+KaseiCoin is a fungible token and ERC-20 compliant and is mint by using KaseiCoinCrowdsale a crowdsale contract.
+The crowdsale contract manages the entire crowdsale process, allowing users to send ether to the contract and in return receive KAI tokens.
+The contract mints the tokens automatically and distribute them to buyers in one transaction.
 ## Usage

 Screenshots demonstrating the usage of this contract are attached below.